 If the light on the Fiber Jack doesn't turn solid blue after 15 minutes, powercycle the Fiber Jack (Power over Ethernet):

-- Unplug the Ethernet cable from the media panel, wait 30 seconds, and then plug it back in.
+- Unplug the Ethernet cord from the device to which the Fiber Jack is connected (ex: Network Box), wait 30 seconds, then plug it back in.

-- Wait three to five minutes for the Fiber Jack to fully reboot and reconnect to the network.
+- Wait three minutes for the Fiber Jack to fully reboot and reconnect to the network.

 If the light on the Fiber Jack still doesn't turn on or turn solid blue after another 15 minutes, please contact Google Fiber customer support.